What counts towards the ATAR?

 This also includes Higher Education studies.
 So, if an ATAR incorporates a Higher Education study increment from any of the study areas listed above, then at most two VTAC Scaled Study Scores and/or VET increments from that study area may be used.

-For a list of VCE subjects grouped into each study area, refer to the VTAC Year 10 Guide: vtac publications
+For a list of VCE subjects grouped into each study area, refer to the VTAC Scaling Guide

 There are other specific restrictions where two or more studies have similar content, or where studies have been combined.
 Nevertheless, within these restrictions, the combination that generates the highest ATAR will be used.